crcdng/weather_app/README.md

 Clean architecture dictates that this central layer does not depend either on the user interface (ui layer) or on the remote API (data layer).

 A use case represents a user action.
 The `GetWeatherUsecase` receives (the abstract) `WeatherRepository` passed in via the constructor and calls its method.
 The repository in turn either returns a `Failure` object or a `WeatherEntity`.
-It is separated into an abstract class in the domain layer that defines the contract (interface) and a concrete class in the data layer that implements it.
-This technique implements the Dapendeny Inversion Principle and embodies the Dependency Rule: dependencies point "inwards" toward higher level policies.
+It is separated into an abstract class inside the Domain layer that defines the contract (interface) and a concrete class in the Data layer that implements it.
+This technique implements the Dapendeny Inversion Principle and embodies the Dependency Rule: dependencies point "inwards" toward higher level policies, the Domain layer in this architecture.

 `WeatherEntity` is an immutable pure data class that contains the fields we are interested in.
 Although we don't test it directly it uses the equatable package so that instances of `WeatherModel` can be compared in tests.